unyt-org/uix/docs/manual/1 Getting Started.md

-Per default, frontend code goes into a directory named `frontend`, backend code in a directory named `backend`, and common library code into a directory named `common`.
+Per default, frontend code goes into a directory named `frontend`, backend code in a directory named `backend`, and common library code into a directory named `common`.<br>
 These names can be changed in the app configuration file (`app.dx`), and additional directories can be defined.

 ## 🔌 Running a UIX Project